NVIDIA/OWL/README.md

 To build OWL locally:

-- Ubuntu (mostly developed on 18 and 20, today mostly used on 22, 24, and 25)
+- Ubuntu (OWL was originally developed on 18 and 20, but today is mostly used on 22-25)
-    - Required Dependencies (for building just the core library itself)
-		- cmake and general build essentials
+    - Required Dependencies: cmake and general build essentials

         sudo apt install cmake cmake-curses-gui build-essential

-	- Optional but recommended dependencies:
-	  - for the graphical exampels:

-            sudo apt-get install libglfw3-dev

-	  - TBB for parallelism

 	- Build:
 	```bash
 	mkdir build